AlphaGremlin/Proximity.HashID/README.md

 Here, the C# compiler recognises that Input is a span, and allocates it on the stack.

 This results in `Hash` referencing a Span containing "**laHquq**".
-Again, no memory allocations were performed.
+Again, no memory allocations are performed.

 ### Encoding buffer sizes

 If your output buffer isn't large enough, `TryEncode` methods will return **false**.
-Rather than guess at the maximum size of a Hash ID, you can call `MeasureEncode` to calculate it.
+Rather than guess at the maximum size of a Hash ID, you can call `MeasureEncode` to calculate the maximum size.

 ```C#
 var MaxLength = Service.MeasureEncode(Input.Length);